-26 Boyce Hydro Power, LLC, 162 F.E.R.C.
-P61,115, 61557, 2018 FERC LEXIS 235, 10 (F.E.R.C.
+&lt;sup>26 Boyce Hydro Power, LLC, 162 F.E.R.C.
+P61,115, 61557, 2018 FERC LEXIS 235, \10 (F.E.R.C.
 February 15, 2018) (citing Boyce Hydro Power, LLC, Docket Nos.
 P-10808-047 & -053, at 8-15 (Dec.
 1, 2017)).

-142. In its 2018 request for rehearing, Boyce argued that the "odds of a 'probable maximum flood' event occurring in the next 5 to 10 years is 5 to 10 in one million."

-143. FERC denied the rehearing request however, finding:
+- 159. In its 2018 request for rehearing, Boyce argued that the "odds of a 'probable maximum flood' event occurring in the next 5 to 10 years is 5 to 10 in one million." - 160.
+FERC denied the rehearing request however, finding:

 Boyce Hydro's request to fund construction of the Tobacco Auxiliary Spillway with 50 percent of project revenues is inadequate.
 Based on its own cost estimate, it would take over two years for the licensee to fully fund the construction of the Tobacco Auxiliary spillway, and, in the absence of detailed plans and schedules, it is unclear whether the escrowed funds would be sufficient or how long construction would take.
 Further, the proposal fails to address how the licensee would fund, and when it would complete, the additional work needed at the project to comply with license requirements and other dam safety directives of the Regional Engineer, including the work that is needed at the Tittabawassee Auxiliary Spillway.
 Given that the public has already been at risk for more than 13 years due to the licensee's refusal to remediate the project spillways, we cannot accept a proposal that will perpetuate the problem even longer.
 Moreover, we note that Boyce Hydro offered in 2008 to set up an account for auxiliary spillway work in exchange for an extension of the deadline to complete that work.
-There is no evidence that the account was ever established and, in any case, the spillways have not been built.28 have been used to ameliorate dam safety risks at the Edenville Project to support other projects, which further undermined any contention that Boyce Hydro has diligently attempted to address issues at the Edenville Project.29
+There is no evidence that the account was ever established and, in any case, the spillways have not been built.

-27 Boyce Hydro Power, LLC, 162 F.E.R.C.
+&lt;sup>27 Boyce Hydro Power, LLC, 162 F.E.R.C.
 P61,115, 2018 FERC LEXIS 235 (F.E.R.C.
 February 15, 2018).